loh-tar/KatePlugin-IndexView/README.md

 official Kate version.

-### Last version is 0.8.2, Nov 2018
+### Last version is 0.8.3, Dez 2018

-  - CppParser: Fix function recognition with Multiple::Name::Space
-  - CppParser: Fix function recognition with a return type like Foo<Bar>
-  - ProgramParser: Fix crash in nesting logic
+  - FortranParser: Fix crash when line is empty

 Older release notes can you find below.